cwchentw/lightweight-cms/content/tip/tools-for-windows.md

 Keep a trailing slash on your target path.
 It is required for `rsync(1)` to work properly.

-## How to Update Site Settings after Changing Project Structure
+## Update Site Settings after Changing Project Structure

 Run this command to update site settings each time you change project structure of your mdcms repo: